MagicCheese1/Damage-Indicator/README.md

 ## Building

-1. Make sure you have [Maven](https://maven.apache.org/) installed
 2. Clone this repo
-3. open a terminal and type `mvn package`
+3. open a terminal and type `gradlew build`
-4. The jar file is in the /target/ folder
+4. The jar file is at /build/libs/DamageIndicator.jar

 ## License